frankier/openpose_containers/README.md

   * CUDA 10.2
   * Python 3.7 (upgraded version from universe)
   * OpenCV 3.4.1 (upgraded version from PPA)
- 2. `focal`: Based upon the `nvidia/cuda:11.1-devel-ubuntu20.04` image.
+ 2. `focal`: Based upon the `ubuntu:focal` image.
 It compiles NVCaffe with patches to make it compile in this newer environment.
-It has the following versions:
+It has the following
+    versions:
   * CUDA 10.2
   * Python 3.8 (default)
   * OpenCV 4.2.0 (default)